How to play Yahoo Sports Fantasy Baseball

 If you're new to the game (or just need a refresher), get schooled on all things draft in our Drafting Overview.

 Building a championship caliber team takes more than just drafting the right players, it requires careful oversight of your roster throughout the season.

 Your team's success rides on your ability to monitor and edit your lineup by starting or benching players as they go on hot streaks, fall into slumps, or get injured.

-Don't forget to keep an eye on the rest of your league though.
-You've got the power to acquire new players through free agency or waivers, make trades with other managers, drop players from your roster altogether, and more.
+You've got the power to acquire new players through free agency or waivers, make trades with other managers, or drop players from your roster altogether.

 Get armed and dangerous with our Roster Management Guide and learn the tools of the trade.

 The Yahoo Sports Fantasy Baseball season mirrors the 2015 MLB regular season schedule, starting April 5, 2015 and wrapping up on October 4, 2015.

 In Head-to-Head scoring leagues, the schedule is divided into 25 "Game Weeks" where each week you'll square off against another team in your league.

 Rotisserie and Points Only scoring leagues also follow the 2015 MLB schedule, but scoring is based on your performance over the entire season instead of on a weekly basis.